lmorchard/mdn/README.md

 The location of this directory for writing files and building links is based on the following two settings variables:

-    # Filesystem path
+    # Filesystem path where files uploaded for demos will be written
-    MEDIA_ROOT = path('media')
+    DEMO_UPLOADS_ROOT = path('media/uploads/demos')

-    # URL base path
+    # Base URL from where files uploaded for demos will be linked and served
-    MEDIA_URL = '/media/'
+    DEMO_UPLOADS_URL = '/media/uploads/demos/'

-Under the location specified by `MEDIA_ROOT`, a subdirectory named `uploads` will be used for storing user-submitted files (ie. screenshots and demo files).
-So, make sure whatever is configured in settings has a directory `uploads` available to which the Django application can write.
+The directory specified by `DEMO_UPLOADS_ROOT` should be writable by the Django application, and `DEMO_UPLOADS_URL` should point at a web server where those files written can be accessed from the web.

-The `MEDIA_URL` variable should point to a base URL where the contents of the `MEDIA_ROOT` directory can be accessed from the web.
+To help keep the application secure, be sure to configure the web server at `DEMO_UPLOADS_URL` so that these files are just served up as static resources with proper content-types.
+That is, ensure that no scripting is enabled for any files that happen to have .php or .cgi extensions.

 ### urls.py
 Be careful with URI design.
 Do a search to make sure your top level path foo doesn't